goozbach-presentation/ansible-sysadvent/index.md

 Ansible has more advanced features which are a bit out of the scope of this article.

 ### Ansible Roles
-Ansible roles are used for orginisation and code-reuse.
+Ansible roles are used for organization and code-reuse.
 They allow for a more modular and easier to read playbook.

 ### Accelerated Mode and Asynchronous Mode